About 230 service industry workers get vaccine on-site at Salvatore's Tomato Pies

 So far, SSM Health has administered more than 132,000 doses of the COVID-19 vaccine, she said.

 SSM Health did its first mobile, on-site vaccine clinics with area school districts beginning with an event that vaccinated educators from Waunakee and Sauk Prairie on March 2.
-Since then, it's vaccinated educators on-site in Madison, Sun Prairie, Baraboo, Lodi, Wisconsin Dells, McFarland, Fort Atkinson, and Whitewater, along with Madison-area Catholic schools.
+Since then, it has vaccinated educators on-site in Madison, Sun Prairie, Baraboo, Lodi, Wisconsin Dells, McFarland, Fort Atkinson and Whitewater, along with Madison-area Catholic schools.

 Adams said SSM gets the vaccines and the supplies needed to give them from the federal government.